 methods, or procedures.

-- Organized chaos.
+Organized chaos.
 The session should be as freewheeling as possible, with each person voicing whatever ideas come to mind - - no holds barred.
-Ideas may be expressed in rapid,
+Ideas may be expressed in a rapid, machine-gun fashion.
+Don't limit creativity.

 expressed.
 Lots of "ah-ha's"...

-- Brief summary statements.
+Brief summary statements.
 Don't go into great detailed explanations of your idea.
-You want the recorder to be able to have time to write down all ideas as team members think
+You want the recorder to have time to write down all ideas as team members think

 1. Gather a team.
 Best if led by trained employees.